pkkrusty/dl-guide/README.md

 1. [See Also](#see-also)

 ## Installation
-This tool runs a docker container, so you will need the [docker engine](https://docs.docker.com/engine/install) installed on your system to use it.
+This tool runs the [kj4ezj/zap2xml](https://github.com/kj4ezj/zap2xml) docker container, so you will need the [docker engine](https://docs.docker.com/engine/install) installed on your system to use it.

 ### bpkg
 This is the recommended installation method.
 Install [bpkg](https://github.com/bpkg/bpkg) if you have not already.
 Install the [echo-eval](https://github.com/kj4ezj/echo-eval) dependency.